 Break out the dark wood stain, we’re going rustic.
 If you’re looking to find out all about rustic decor, you’ve come to the right place.
-Let’s break it down:
+Let’s break it down so you can add a rustic home decor flair to your decorating:

 The color profile for rustic decor is predominantly dark, and can vary from cool to warm, depending on your preference.
 Try to look for hues found in nature and stay away from high gloss paints.
 Here are a few colors that fit the bill.